Side-by-side crime statistics from official UK Police data.

 Above national average

-Queensbury recorded notably higher crime than Great Aycliffe in February 2026 — 373 vs 222 incidents.
-The crime profiles diverge meaningfully: Great Aycliffe sees higher rates of Anti-social behaviour (39) and Criminal damage & arson (23), while Queensbury has more Public order (34) and Other theft (29).
+Queensbury recorded notably higher crime than Great Aycliffe in April 2026 — 488 vs 269 incidents.
+The crime profiles diverge meaningfully: Great Aycliffe sees higher rates of Anti-social behaviour (75) and Shoplifting (32), while Queensbury has more Criminal damage & arson (37) and Public order (35).
 Both areas are above the national average for recorded crime; the full 24-month reports break down the trends and outcomes in detail.

 Full reports cover 24 months of trends, ward breakdowns, outcome rates, and a detailed safety score — from £4.99.

 The main difference lies in crime type.
-In February 2026, Great Aycliffe saw higher rates of Anti-social behaviour and Criminal damage & arson while Queensbury had more Public order and Other theft.
-Overall, Great Aycliffe recorded fewer total crimes (222 vs 373).
+In April 2026, Great Aycliffe saw higher rates of Anti-social behaviour and Shoplifting while Queensbury had more Criminal damage & arson and Public order.
+Overall, Great Aycliffe recorded fewer total crimes (269 vs 488).